ameliegodefroidt/statistics-for-business/README.md

 The aim is to complement lecture slides with hands-on tools that let students **explore data, visualize patterns, and understand key statistical concepts interactively**.

+⚠️ Note: all plots update in real time as new data is entered, but data is anonymous and not saved permanently — once the app is restarted, all entries are lost.

 ##### 📂 Repository Structure